waynodiablo/Oystercard/bookmark_manager/11_creating_links.md

 ```
 As a time-pressed user
-So that I can find again the latest and greatest website I just found
+So that I can save a website
-I would like to add the link to my bookmark manager and have it appear in list of links
+I would like to add the site's address and title to my bookmark manager
 ```
 So let's create a new feature test to drive the implementation of this functionality.